raystack/dagger/docs/advance/post_processor.md

 * [GRPC](post_processor.md#grpc)

 ### **Elasticsearch**
-This enables you to enrich the input streams with any information present in any remote [Elasticsearch](https://www.elastic.co/).
+This allows you to enrich your data stream with the data on any remote [Elasticsearch](https://www.elastic.co/).
 For example, let's say you have payment transaction logs in the input stream but user profile information in Elasticsearch, then you can use this post processor to get the profile information in each record.

 #### Workflow
 On applying only this post processor, dagger will perform the following operations on a single message in happy path